 OnePress Social Locker is a plugin that offers another way to add social buttons over your content so visitors have to like, share, or tweet your post or page before viewing it.
 This is a surefire way to increase your site’s social engagement.
 Features include three social buttons, custom URLs, advanced analytics, custom styles and effects, SEO compatibility, 4 content lock types as well as Visual Composer compatibility.
 This plugin is also fast, easy-to-use and mobile-ready.

 53. Share Locker

 Share Locker adds a very simple share or like to unlock functions to your site’s content.
 Your options include: share, like, tweet, or VK to unlock.
 Your content is more likely to go viral this way and has an air of exclusivity.
 This is a paid plugin.

 Still another option is Facebook Viral Content Locker, which is great for those who just want to focus on Facebook marketing.
 It allows you to lock any content you want on posts or pages and allow access through a “Share on Facebook” button.
 And since this plugin requires visitors to sync their Facebook accounts (you can toggle on and off this feature), you can easily collect emails and user info to expand your lead potential.

-Interested in Social Content Locker for WordPress?
+55. Social Content Locker

-Viral Lock costs $19.
+Details: Viral Lock